Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - Quickly and easily find relevant information
 - Links and functions that work as expected
 - Good presentation and a visually appealing design regardless of screen size
+- An easy way to find products and them to he bag
+- An easy way to adjust the bag content
-- An easy way to contact the admin/s
+- An easy way to checkout and pay for the bag content
-- Simple content that the user can skim read
 - Accessibility